Psoriasis Genomics & Pathophysiology

-Utilizing tools of molecular biology and genetics, Dr. Elder's laboratory is working to better understand several human skin diseases.
-Dr. Elder's lab is a world leader in the use of genetic linkage and association techniques to learn more about how the immune system activates the epidermal wound healing mechanism in psoriasis, and joint destruction in psoriatic arthritis.
-His current efforts in this area are focused on gene identification of PSORS1, a major susceptibility gene located in the major histocompatibility complex.
+The U-M Psoriasis Genomics & Pathophysiology research program is a world leader in the use of molecular biology and genetic linkage and association techniques to elucidate how the immune system activates the epidermal wound healing mechanism in psoriasis, and joint destruction in psoriatic arthritis.

 In 2009, our program published the first comprehensive genome-wide association scan of psoriasis, identifying seven psoriasis-susceptibility loci.
 In subsequent studies, we have identified more than 60 genome-wide significant psoriasis loci.
 Many of these loci contain genes relevant to skin immune system function and relate directly to biological treatments known to be highly effective against psoriasis.